Country Life has once again delved into its little black book and fully updated this list of the finest architects in Britain.

 Marc Deaves Architect

-An imaginative country-house expert who handles a small number of projects per year, Marc Deaves is currently at work on a Wiltshire rectory that dates from the 13th century, as well as projects in London’s Cadogan and Grosvenor estates.
-He consults on all aspects of historic-building restoration and consents, frequently advising clients pre-purchase on the material condition of a historic house and its potential to become a warm and comfortable home suitable for modern life.
-He is also strong on the use of tried and tested alternative-energy technologies.
+An imaginative country-house expert who handles a small number of projects per year, Marc Deaves is at work on a Wiltshire rectory with 13th-century origins, as well as projects for London’s Cadogan and Grosvenor estates.
+He is strong on the use of tried-and-tested alternative-energy technologies.

 07970 458025; www.marcdeaves.com